IRIS: Intrinsic Reward Image Synthesis: Experiments

 In this work, we examine our intrinsic reward strategy, \iris, on Janus-Pro, an autoregressive text-to-image model.
 While large language models have largely been dominated by the decoder-only architectures, the text-to-image models are far more diverse.
 They include a variety of competing model architectures such as continuous diffusion models~\citep{zhou2024transfusion}, masked-modeling approaches~\citep{xie2024show}, and MAE-style models~\citep{tong2024metamorph}, with no single architecture having dominated.
-Therefore, exploring how intrinsic reward can be adapted and applied across these architectures is an interesting direction for future research.
+Exploring how intrinsic reward can be adapted to these architectures is an interesting future research direction.